World Archaeology 2.2 obtained;

 This is a seminar with a limited amount of participants (20 students), for Archaeology students exclusively.

-This course offers both an overview of the archaeology of the Roman Mediterranean through study of the handbook Antiquity.
-Greeks and Romans in Context, and an in-depth discussion of key themes in class.
+This course offers both an overview of the archaeology of the Roman Mediterranean through study of the handbook Classical Archaeology, and an in-depth discussion of key themes in class.

 Apart from gaining a basic knowledge of Roman archaeology from an Empire-wide, Mediterranean perspective, this class invites you to form your own opinion about various debates in Roman archaeology.

-Each week we focus on a different aspect of the Roman Mediterranean (Mediterranean geography, early Rome, urbanisation, the countryside, the Roman economy, Romanisation), touching upon various and diverse categories of material culture (from pottery to imperial architecture) and discussing different theoretical debates.
+Each week we focus on a different aspect of the Roman Mediterranean (geography, early Rome, urbanisation, the countryside, the Roman economy, Romanisation), touching upon various and diverse categories of material culture (from pottery to imperial architecture) and discussing different theoretical debates.

 You will prepare for each meeting through obligatory reading materials and, sometimes, related preparatory assignments.
 The meetings will combine discussions of these reading materials with lectures and various active learning assignments.